Vuitton-Toine/File_Threshold_Alerting/README.md

 # File_Threshold_Alerting
 Generic script that sends an email alert via SMTP if file within specified folders exceed defined time thresholds.
+If using this PowerShell, please also download and modify folder_monitors.csv file as well.

 ## Requirements:
 1. Require a SMTP server.